Search over 0 Lakeland Terrier dogs across Australia

 Grooming

-Lakeland Terriers require regular grooming to keep their coats in good condition.
+Lakeland Terriers demand regular grooming to maintain their coats in prime condition.

 Origins

-The breed began gaining recognition in the early 20th century.
-In 1921, the Lakeland Terrier was officially recognized by the United Kennel Club (UKC).
-Today, the breed enjoys a dedicated following among dog enthusiasts who appreciate its unique traits and heritage.
+Today, the breed enjoys a dedicated following among dog enthusiasts who cherish its unique traits and heritage.

 Key Characteristics Of Lakeland Terriers